atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 The same principles apply to Fedora although the engagement here is less demanding.

 Personally I have been and continue to be responsible for Red Hat Enterprise Linux 5 family of releases.
-It's up to me to give the go ahead for further testing.
-This position also has the power to block and delay the GA release if not happy with testing or there is a considerable risk of failure until things are sorted out - which is a hard decision to make.
+It's up to me to give the go ahead for further testing or request a re-spin.
+This position also has the power to block and delay the GA release if not happy with testing or there is a considerable risk of failure until things are sorted out.

 Like in other QA teams I create test plan documents, write test case scenarios,